rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 because it lacked the filter that most human kids learn from parents.

-## Data quality
+## Good enough, isn't

 Another difference with AI is that testing cannot achieve one-to-one correspondance between input requirements and resulting outcomes.

 This is because the fundamental approach to Machine Learning is essentially <strong>guesswork</strong>.
-This is why people celebrated when 98% accuracy was achieved.
+This is why people celebrated when 90% accuracy was achieved.

 Machine Learning does not approach problems like a double-entry accounting system, where dollars and cents are supposed to balance out every time.

 > One does not bring an accounting system to a gunfight playing first-person shooter games.

-Artificial Intelligence programs have beaten world champions in Jeopardy, chess, go, and poker because of algorithms which aim to <strong>learn new rules rather than following rules mechanically</strong>.
+Artificial Intelligence programs have beaten world champions in Jeopardy, chess, go, poker, and other games because of algorithms which aim to <strong>learn new rules rather than following rules mechanically</strong>.

-So a new mind-set is necessary to test AI.
+The assumed standard for production deployment among AI today seems to be if the machine can beat the best humans, it's good enough for everyone.

+PROTIP: Define the <strong>hard requirements</strong> for a system, and test to ensure it's met, regardless of the technology used to build it.

-## Split data for eval.
+## Don't just split data for evaluation

 The now standard approach to testing AI is to divide the universe of a large dataset into two groups.
 Usually 70% of the dataset is used for training and